matrachma/faceRecognition/README.md

 ```

 ## Run using Docker
-Make sure docker already installed on you machine, and can work properly.
+Make sure docker already installed on your machine, and can work properly.

 I have build docker image that contain openCV, tensorflow, pretrained model, and this code.
-So, just simple do:
+So, just simply do:
 ```
 docker pull matrachma/face-recognition:latest
 ```
-That will do pulling a docker image to you local machine.
+That will do pulling a docker image to your local machine.
 Next:
 ```
 docker run -d --restart always --name faceRecognition -v ${pwd}:/code/ -e DB_HOST=your_mysql_host -e DB_USER=your_db_username -e DB_PASSWORD=your_db_user_password -e DB_NAME=youd_db_name RUN_AT_TIME=at_what_time_will_run_everyday matrachma/face-recognition:latest python app.py
 ```
-That command will run a docker container with name `faceRecognition` in background, and will start automatically every time you machine tuned on.
+That command will run a docker container with name `faceRecognition` in background, and will start automatically every time your machine turned on.
 To prevent start automatically, just remove `--restart always` flag when run the container.

-Stop container and remove the container, can do with:
+To stop container and remove the container, you can do this with:
 ```
 docker stop faceRecognition && docker rm faceRecognition
 ```